Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Conclusion

 \section{Conclusion}

 In this paper, we extend the second-order rate-distortion analysis of Kostina and Verdú~\cite{kostina12_FixedLength} from \ac{iid} sources to sources with independent but non-identically distributed components (Theorem~\ref{thm:gaussian_approximation}).
 Independence of the source components and separability of the distortion enable single-letterization of the $d$-tilted information, which allows us to invoke the Berry--Esseen theorem.
 For Gaussian sources with memory satisfying regularity conditions, Corollary~\ref{corr:gaussian} shows that the second-order term can be computed explicitly from the finite-dimensional eigenspectrum, recovering the familiar reverse water-filling expressions.
-In Corollary~\ref{corr:gauss_markov}, we derive a second-order approximation for the stationary Gauss--Markov source in terms of the limiting \ac{rdf} and the source dispersion, with a smaller order remainder term than that in~\cite{tian19_Stationary}.
+In Corollary~\ref{corr:gaussAR}, we derive a second-order approximation for stationary Gaussian autoregressive sources with finite memory in terms of the limiting \ac{rdf} and the source dispersion.
+To prove Corollary~\ref{corr:gaussAR}, we establish in Lemma~\ref{lemm:GARnon_asymptotic_eigenvalues} an $O(1/n)$ convergence rate for $\mathbb{R}_n(d)$ and $\mathbb{V}_n(d)$ toward their limiting values $\mathbb{R}(d)$ and $\mathbb{V}(d)$ for Gaussian autoregressive sources with finite memory.
+This lemma refines Gray's result~\cite[Eq.~19]{gray70_Autoregressive} on the eigenvalue distribution of the covariance matrix of the random vector.
+The key tool in proving Lemma~\ref{lemm:GARnon_asymptotic_eigenvalues} is Lemma~\ref{lem:GAR_eigBound} in Appendix~\ref{sec:proof_GAR_eig}, which provides a sharp approximation of the eigenvalues by uniform samples of the limiting spectrum.
+This extends the second-order analysis of the Gauss-Markov source in~\cite{tian19_Stationary} to Gaussian autoregressive sources, both generalizing those results and refining the remainder term to a smaller-order term.
 Our main technical novelty appears in the achievability proof, where we introduce a point-mass product proxy measure to facilitate the typicality arguments for sources with non-identical components.

-Future work includes relaxing the regularity assumptions, verifying them for broader classes of sources beyond the stationary Gauss-Markov source, such as general autoregressive Gaussian sources, and developing a systematic treatment of the zero dispersion regime.
+Future work includes extending the results to nonstationary infinite-order Gaussian sources, and developing a systematic treatment of the zero dispersion regime.

 \appendices